csswizardry/csswizardry.github.com/_posts/2019-08-08-time-to-first-byte-what-it-is-and-why-it-matters.md

 optimises images, clear the critical path, and asynchronously load your webfonts will all be made in the spirit of playing catchup.
-That’s not to say that more front-end oriented optimisations should be forgone, but there is, unfortunately, and air of  [closing the stable door after the horse has bolted](https://www.collinsdictionary.com/dictionary/english/to-close-the-stable-door-after-the-horse-has-bolted).
+That’s not to say that more front-end oriented optimisations should be forgone, but there is, unfortunately, an air of  [closing the stable door after the horse has bolted](https://www.collinsdictionary.com/dictionary/english/to-close-the-stable-door-after-the-horse-has-bolted).
 You really want to squish those TTFB bugs as soon as you can.